 Use of recruitment consultant

-1. Recruitment consultants are used by the organisation as one of the source of external advertising.
+1. Recruitment consultants are used by the organization as one of the sources of external advertising.

-2. HR is the first contact point to hire a candidate from recruitment consultant.
+2. HR is the first contact point to hire a candidate from a recruitment consultant.

-3. The vacancy details and positions are discussed with HR by hiring manager.
+3. The vacancy details and positions are discussed with HR by the hiring manager.

-4. These details along with job description are shared with the recruitment consultant by HR.
+4. These details along with the job description are shared with the recruitment consultant by HR.

-5. It is responsibility of HR to ensure that the recruitment consultant adhere to company’s recruitment and selection policy.
+5. It is the responsibility of HR to ensure that the recruitment consultant adheres to the company's recruitment and selection policy.

 1. HR receives the vacant position details from the managers /supervisors.